OmengU/quap/documentation/documentation.typ

 ]
 The Hook takes a function and an array of dependencies (`timerActive` and `timerSeconds`) as arguments.
 The function inside the Hook is executed every time one of the dependencies changes.

-In this function, an interval is set up to decrement `timerSeconds` by 1 every second, but only if the timer is active and has not yet reached zero.
-If the timer is not active and `timerSeconds` is not 0, the interval is cleared, effectively pausing the timer.
-The return statement clears the interval, ensuring that the timer stops when the Component is unmounted or before it updates.
-This prevents potential memory leaks.
+In this function, an interval is set up to decrement `timerSeconds` by one every second, but only if the timer is active and has not yet reached zero.
+If the timer is inactive and `timerSeconds` is not 0, the interval is cleared, effectively pausing the timer.
+The return statement clears the interval, ensuring the timer stops when the Component is unmounted or before it updates, which prevents potential memory leaks.

-Back on the server side, the timer is stopped when the scores are requested and started again with the new time limit of the next Question.
+Back on the server side, the timer is stopped when the scores are requested and starts again with the new time limit of the next Question.
 === End Game
 After the last Question of a Quiz has been reached and the tutor has clicked the "Next Question" button in the Modal, the server sends a list of all Players sorted by their score, which is then displayed on a new route.
 #figure(image("images/screenshots/scoreboard.png"), caption: [Scoreboard], supplement: "Figure", kind: "image")
-While this process does work, an error occurs due to the fact that the client of the tutor still tries to request a new Question.
+While this process works, an error occurs because the tutor's client still tries to request a new Question.
 The most interesting part of this problem is when it occurs: The error message is displayed long after the redirection to the scoreboard has already taken place.
 Due to this, it is very likely that the reason lies within the way React dismounts its Components.
 Somehow, this process seems to send a redundant message to the Hub.
-While certainly not ideal, this error was ignored due to it not affecting the flow of the Game itself.
+While certainly not ideal, this error was ignored because it does not affect the flow of the Game itself.

-Finally, the tutor has to press the "Return to Menu" button, which sends a message to the server requesting the Game be deleted from the database.
-Once this is done, the server sends a confirmation back and the tutor is redirected to the main page, from where they can either edit a Question, create a new one, or play another Game.
+Finally, the tutor has to press the "Return to Menu" button, which sends a message to the server requesting that the Game be deleted from the database.
+Once this is done, the server sends a confirmation back, and the tutor is redirected to the main page, where they can either edit a Question, create a new one, or play another Game.
 #pagebreak()

 = Conclusion
-The implementation of the must-goals, with the exception of a few bug fixes, was completed on the 7th of February 2024.
+The implementation of the must-goals, with the exception of a few bug fixes, was completed on February 7, 2024.
 It took approximately 110 hours of time entirely spent on coding.
-The planning and research were completed in about 40 hours and the documentation was written in another 40 hours.
-In total, the completion of the project required 190 hours.
+The planning and research were completed in about 40 hours, and the documentation was written in another 40 hours.
+In total, the project required 190 hours to complete.

 As previously alluded to, all must-goals were completed.
 However, no should-goals were completed because of time constraints.
 == Results
 The results of this diploma thesis are presented and explained below.
 === Backend
-The project offers a high-performing and well designed Server, which provides both a highly useful #acr("REST") #acr("API") for the seamless management of Quizzes and their underlying Questions and a responsive SignalR Hub used to ensure real-time communication between clients during a game.
-Both components provide great security and efficiency thanks to the robust ecosystem of ASP.NET Core.
+The project offers a high-performing and well designed server, which provides both a highly useful #acr("REST") #acr("API") for the seamless management of Quizzes and their underlying Questions and a responsive SignalR Hub used to ensure real-time communication between clients during a game.
+Both components provide outstanding security and efficiency thanks to the robust ecosystem of ASP.NET Core.
 Data is persistently stored in a database and represented in well-structured Models, enhancing code readability and making it more readable.

-Overall, the Backend development of the project proved more efficient and streamlined than anticipated.
-The implementation of the SignalR Hub was completed especially quickly as it had been assumed that it would be the most complicated section of the whole project at the start.
-In reality, SignalR turned out to be easier to work with than anticipated when starting the project.
+Overall, the project's Backend development proved more efficient and streamlined than anticipated.
+The implementation of the SignalR Hub was completed incredibly quickly, as it had been assumed that it would be the most complicated section of the whole project at the start.
+In reality, SignalR was easier to work with than anticipated when starting the project.

 The #acr("REST") #acr("API") development progressed smoothly due to clear RESTful design principles, resulting in an intuitive and easy-to-understand #acr("API").
 While Entity Framework Core with PostgreSQL was chosen for the database needs, the Enum configuration required additional research.
 This minor hurdle did not significantly impact the development timeline.
-Data is also transferred using well-desired #acrpl("DTO") powered by the powerful, yet easy-to-use tool AutoMapper.
+Data is also transferred using well-desired #acrpl("DTO") powered by the powerful yet easy-to-use tool AutoMapper.
 They ensure that the data transfer between the client and the server is done in an efficient and logical manner.

-A minor challenge arose when the initial #acr("API") design wasn't fully #acr("REST") compliant, necessitating a complete redesign.
-This proved to be a valuable learning experience, leading to improved #acr("API") design skills.
+A minor challenge arose when the initial #acr("API") design was not fully #acr("REST") compliant, necessitating a complete redesign, which proved to be a valuable learning experience, leading to improved #acr("API") design skills.

 The server additionally offers a simple yet effective #acr("API") for adding passwords, securely hashed with Bcrypt.NET and stored in the database.
 A verification mechanism ensures authorized user access to specific functionalities, adding an extra security layer and protecting data integrity.

 Overall, the application boasts a robust, efficient, and secure Backend, providing a solid foundation for a smooth and enjoyable user experience.
 === Frontend
-In addition to the previously described server, the application also provides several #acr("GUI") pages, which are not only pleasing to the eye thanks to the well-designed, but still very functional Components from Chakra UI.
-They are also highly user-friendly allowing even inexperienced tutors to create engaging Quizzes without much hassle.
-It also includes a design for the player pages, which is greatly versatile as it is styled to look and function well on full-sized desktop monitors and small smartphones.
+In addition to the previously described server, the application also provides several #acr("GUI") pages, which are pleasing to the eye thanks to the well-designed but still very functional Components from Chakra UI.
+They are also highly user-friendly, allowing even inexperienced tutors to create engaging Quizzes without hassle.
+It also includes a design for the player pages, which is remarkably versatile as it is styled to look and function well on full-sized desktop monitors and small smartphones.
 The fact that the Frontend is implemented entirely with web technologies also makes it not only efficient but also cross-platform.
-Additionally, the tutor has the ability to set a password to protect their precious Quizzes from meddling students, a great addition for classroom use.
+Additionally, the tutor has the ability to set a password to protect their precious Quizzes from meddling students, which is an excellent addition to classroom use.

 The implementation of the Frontend went significantly less smoothly than the Backend implementation.
-A major factor for the unexpected complexity was the need for an extensive state management solution for the Edit Quiz page in order to achieve a great layout.
+A significant factor for the unexpected complexity was the need for an extensive state management solution for the Edit Quiz page to achieve a great layout.
 Initially, it had not been anticipated that this would need as many complicated Components as it ended up needing.
 It also had to be rewritten due to the initial implementation not meeting the high standards set for this project.
-A large breakthrough occurred when the `useContext()` Hook was first used.
-After this, everything fell right into place and resulted in a well-designed and intuitive page, which as a whole represents the best this application has to offer.
+An enormous breakthrough occurred when the `useContext()` Hook was first used.
+After this, everything fell right into place and resulted in a well-designed and intuitive page, which, as a whole, represents the best this application has to offer.

 Consequential delays in the development process also occurred when implementing the Game pages as they needed the highest amounts of polish in the entire Frontend due to being interacted with by both students and tutors.
 However, this effort paid off thanks to the great design and ease of use provided by the pages in their current state.
 == Potential future additions
 In its current state, the project already offers a feature-rich Quiz application with a great user-friendly design.
-The connection between the Frontend and the Backend works without major errors and the experience of playing a game Game is very enriching and informative thanks to the ability to create interesting Quizzes.
+The connection between the Frontend and the Backend works without significant errors, and the experience of playing a game Game is very enriching and informative thanks to the ability to create exciting Quizzes.

-Even though all must-goals were completed, there is still room for improvements, including the containerization of the application with Docker, making it even more versatile.
-Additionally, there are still minor bugs and other small problems that could be ironed out.
+Even though all must-goals were completed, there is still room for improvements, including containerizing the application with Docker, making it even more versatile.
+Additionally, minor bugs and other small problems could be ironed out.
 Finally, the ability to export and import Quizzes could help build a community and foster the spirit of learning within everyone willing to expand their horizons.

 #pagebreak()